Priyadeara2427/mindmate/README.md

 - Write freely and reflect on your thoughts.
 - Gemini summarizes your entries in a supportive tone.
 - Stores your journal privately in the cloud.

+### 🚨 Emergency Contact Alerts (Simulated)

+- Detects repeated low mood entries to trigger simulated alerts.
+- Displays in-app alert messages for pre-registered emergency contacts.
+- Real-time alerting via email/SMS is currently simulated and planned as a future enhancement.

+### 👫 Friends & Chat System (Simulated)

+- Allows users to add friends by email and chat inside the app interface.
+- Stores all chat data using Firebase Realtime Database.
+- Simulates a peer support network, though real-time messaging and notifications are yet to be implemented.

 ### 📂 My History
 - View past journal entries and summaries.